alexperry0/GroupMeAnalytics/README.md

 To run this app you will need to get an access token from GroupMe.
 That can be done here: https://dev.groupme.com/tutorials/oauth

 Once you have the access token you have two options:
-  1. If you plan on building the app yourself the paste the access token into the App.config file.
+  1. If you plan on building the app yourself, then paste the access token into the App.config file.
   2. If you just want to run the .exe, then paste the access token into the bin/Release/GroupMeAnalytics.exe.config file

 The app should now be able to make the necessary API calls.